Syed Samiullah

-Syed Samiullah (سید سمیعُ ﷲ) is a Pakistani politician who is member of the National Assembly of Pakistan since 29 February 2024.
+Syed Samiullah (سید سمیعُ ﷲ) is a Pakistani politician who is a former member of the National Assembly of Pakistan.

 Political career

 Samiullah won the 2024 Pakistani general election from NA-251 Sherani-cum-Zhob-cum-Killa Saifullah as a Jamiat Ulema-e-Islam (F) candidate.
-He received 46,210 votes while runner up Khushal Khan Kakar of Pashtunkhwa National Awami Party received 46,117 votes.
+He received 46,210 votes while runner up Khushal Khan Kakar of Pashtunkhwa National Awami Party received 46,117 votes.After losing the election, Khushal Khan Kakar filed a petition challenging the result of the NA-251 constituency.
+The Supreme Court of Pakistan subsequently declared him the returned candidate and directed the Election Commission of Pakistan to issue his formal notification of success in February 2026.